Decathlon/sports-docs/00_introduction.md

 <span class="product-title">Sports API</span>

-sports.api.decathlon.com provides a RESTful API that allows you to lookup intelligence, data and content related to sports.
+sports.api.decathlon.com provides an API that provides a collection of micro services pertaining to sport intelligence as well as data and content related to sports.

 #Getting started